Swaraj-RC/writeups/Recruit.md

 ---

 # Conclusion

-The Recruit web application contains multiple vulnerabilities that can be chained together to achieve complete administrative compromise.

 The assessment demonstrated a realistic attack path beginning with information disclosure, progressing through Local File Inclusion, and culminating in SQL Injection that enabled extraction of administrator credentials.